icemac/icemac.ab.calexport/README.rst

-This package provides a calendar export feature for `icemac.ab.calendar`_.
+This package provides a calendar HTML export feature for `icemac.ab.calendar`_.

+*Caution:* This package might not be as customizable as needed for a general HTML calendar export.

 .. _`icemac.ab.calendar` : http://pypi.python.org/pypi/icemac.ab.calendar